daniela-angulo/daniela-angulo/README.md

 - 👋 Hi, I’m @daniela-angulo.
-- :books: My academic interests are quantum optics, optics, and education.
+- :books: My academic interests are quantum optics, quantum information, and education.
 - :bike: I love cycling (watching and riding), swimming, reading big novels and politics.
-- 🌱 I’m currently in a PhD in experimental quantum optics.
+- 🌱 I’m recently finished my PhD in experimental quantum optics.
 I will upload codes that we use for analyzing our data and small simulations that help us to understand our results.
 I'll also post python codes that I use to teach quantum mechanics and optics.
 - :mag_right: I've been making my website recently [here](https://daniela-angulo.github.io/).
 It's still under construction.